joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/UploadBuilder.md

 # Kendo.Mvc.UI.Fluent.UploadBuilder

-Defines the fluent interface for configuring the  component.
+Defines the fluent interface for configuring the Upload component.

 ## Methods